ObolNetwork/obol-docs/docs/fr/testnet.md

 **Goals:**

 - Engage a broad set of node operators.
-- Run high numbers of validators on each cluster.
+- Operate a high number of validators on each cluster.
 - Gather performance data on potential candidates for Lido SimpleDVT onboarding.
 - Conduct large-scale testing within Lido's framework.
 - Demonstrate good performance, even with a large degree of geographic, client, and hardware diversity.